10 Things Your Speech Therapist Wishes You Knew

 Receptive language is your understanding of language.
 It’s the skill needed for someone to understand what’s being said.
 People who have challenges in this area might seem as if they’re not listening or aren’t interested in what someone is saying to them.
 They may have a hard time following verbal instructions or understanding questions and sentences.

 Expressive language refers to the skill of communicating with others verbally, in writing, or with sign language or gestures.
 Individuals who have expressive language challenges may not use the correct grammar or have a large vocabulary.
 They may speak in short sentences.

 9. We treat more than simply speech.

 When you think of speech therapy, you might picture a child who stutters or has a lisp.
-But speech-language pathologists evaluate and treat people of all ages who have communication disorders, cognitive challenges, and even swallowing disorders.
+But speech-language pathologists evaluate and treat people of all ages who have communication disorders, cognitive challenges, and even feeding and swallowing disorders.
 We offer a wide range of services and support for: